 SQL Server Triggers Interview Questions and Answers

-In this article, I am going to discuss the most frequently asked SQL Server Triggers Interview Questions and Answers.
+In this article, I am going to discuss most frequently asked SQL Server Triggers Interview Questions and Answers.
 Please read our previous article where we discussed the most frequently asked SQL Server Indexes Interview Questions with Answers.
-Triggers are one of the most important concepts in SQL Server.
 As part of this article, we are going to discuss the following SQL Server Triggers Interview Questions with answers.

 - What is a Trigger in SQL Server?

 - What are the types of Triggers available in SQL Server?